skagrawal/Udacity-SDC-ND--term-3/CarND-Term3-Path-Planning-P1/README.md

 <Code line number 270-343>

 ##### There is a reflection on how to generate paths.
 if previous state of the car is almost empty, use the car as a starting reference else use the previous points as starting reference.
 Then I add 3 anchor points each being 30 mts apart.
 Now I shift all points to car reference points or zero angle.
 Now I fit a spline with all of the above points.
 Then I devide the target distance that car need to cover into 50 points and using the spline I find all 50 pairs of x,y points.
-After that I convert these points back to global cordinate.
+After that I convert these points back to global coordinate.
 After all of this I add all the points to the path to be followed. <Code line number 398-466>